 Following the July 2015 acquittal of George Zimmerman, the “white Hispanic” who in 2012 had shot and killed black Florida teenager Trayvon Martin in an altercation that made national headlines, Hardy said: “Trayvon was killed because he was profiled.
 Zimmerman shot Trayvon … not because he had to, but because he wanted to.”
 Hardy also asserted that the jury’s decision was causing many black people to believe “that nothing will change for the good in our society, [and] that some of us, particularly those of us who come from communities of color, will never get a fair shake, will never have our lives valued in the same way as others and certainly, we will never get fair access to the rule of law or the fruits of justice.”
 In addition, Hardy praised the Dream Defenders, an organization whose stated goal was to cultivate “a new generation” of young radical activists, for what he called “their willingness to make sacrifice for the possibility of change” by means of “nonviolent civil disobedience, and direct action.”

-Hardy has also voiced support for the “tremendous” work of the anti-capitalist Occupy Wall Street movement, and has lauded Senator Bernie Sanders for speaking out about the “inequities” and the “big gaps in wealth” that allegedly pervade American society.
+Hardy has also voiced support for the “tremendous” work of the anti-capitalist Occupy Wall Street movement, praised the Black Lives Matter movement, and lauded Senator Bernie Sanders for speaking out about the “inequities” and the “big gaps in wealth” that allegedly pervade American society.